dills122/Orleans-Prototype/README.md

 For more details read the App Description (still in progress) for the details of the app.

+### Current working features
+- User CRUD Operations
+- Create Order/Process Order
+- Lookup Order/Events by Username

+**This gives a basic working example of all the backend features within the app**

 ### Setting up the DB on Initial

 If it's your first time running the application